f5devcentral/f5-big-iq-lab/docs/class1/module2/lab1.rst

 This declaration will create an HTTPS application on BIG-IQ using an HTTPS template, a WAF policy and a security Log Profile.

-.. note:: The ASM policy & Log Profiles need to be deployed first in BIG-IP if it exists only on BIG-IQ.
+.. note:: If the WAF polcy and logging profiles exist in BIG-IQ, but have **not** yet been deployed to the BIG-IP, you must
+             deploy the policy and profile before this declaration can reference them.
-             Attached the policy to the ``inactive`` virtual server under the Web Application Security Configuration menu, then deploy it.
+             Attach the policy to the ``inactive`` virtual server under the Web Application Security Configuration menu, and then deploy it.

 Update the WAF policy section below with the policy available on BIG-IP::